lunaurora/lunaurora/README.md

 - 👋 Hi, I’m @lunaurora
 - 👀 I’m interested in mathematics,code............
 - 🌱 I’m currently learning ......
-- 📫 How to reach me？
+- 📫 How to reach me？ email me
-- ⚡ Fun fact:I konw nothing about this world!
+- ⚡ Fun fact:I konw nothing about this world.............

 <!---
 lunaurora/lunaurora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.